Blockchain benefit to back-up protection

 “Blockchain is not mature yet, and there are a number of questions around it and a number of incidents that have happened with the networks,” says Aseev.
 “It gives us a lot of challenges – what should be the alternative if something goes wrong?”

-Acronis’ 25-strong research team in Singapore benefitted from the frequent presence of Ethereum founder, 23-year-old Russian Vitalik Buterin in the city, who provides them with regular news and updates concerning the platform, Aseev said.
+Acronis’ 25-strong research team in Singapore benefitted from the frequent presence in the city of Ethereum founder, 23-year-old Russian Vitalik Buterin, who provides them with regular news and updates concerning the platform, Aseev said.

 Earlier this week Buterin hinted about the release of Metropolis, a project to make Ethereum more “innovation friendly” to developers without compromising the security of the blockchain.
 Buterin blogged on Tuesday: “…with the spectre of last year’s security issues now well behind us, work has begun in full force on implementing the Metropolis hard fork.”

-Another challenge for the Acronis team is keeping the transaction costs of adding to the Ethereum blockchain down, Aseev said:
+Another challenge for the Acronis team is keeping the transaction costs of adding to the Ethereum blockchain down, Aseev said.

 “We always need to introduce some optimisation method around how we store the hashes in the blockchain, because we need to keep our cost down for using the blockchain network…which is growing with the growth of our network.”